-SoS RARE is a NERC (UK research council) funded consortium that included major Universities across the UK working on the value chain of rare earth metals from the deposit through to processing.
+SoS RARE is a NERC and EPSRC (UK research council) funded consortium that included major Universities across the UK working on the value chain of rare earth metals from the deposit through to processing.
 It was part of a themed call for projects known as ‘SoS MinErals’ which targets elements for which there were Security of Supply (hence ‘SoS’) issues.
 SoS RARE was one of four consortia that were funded and this particular consortium focussed on the heavy rare earth elements and Nd.
 The St Andrews arm of the project employed as a post-doctoral research fellow Dr Anouk Borst and a PhD student Nicky Horsburgh who was partly funded also by the University of St Andrews Seventh Century Scholarship scheme.
 A Iapetus-funded PhD studentship (Krzysztof Sokół) was also allied to the SoS RARE project.

 The St Andrews component of the consortium was to characterise better the key mineral resources for heavy rare earths and Nd, including not only ion adsorption clays, but also those occurring in peralkaline igneous systems.
 The target minerals for heavy rare earth extraction in peralkaline magmatic rocks are eudialyte and steenstrupine, but the processing and grade of the deposit is sometimes altered by late stage hydrothermal alteration of the minerals.
 The key objectives in SoS RARE were: